jenkinsci/plugin-compat-tester/README.md

 ### Running PCT with different version of dependencies

+IMPORTANT: At this moment, the replacement of a dependency will not update the transitive dependencies.
+Because of this, you might have to provide on the same parameter the new versions of the transitive dependencies.

 Plugin Compat Tester supports overriding the plugin dependency version.
 For example, we might want to validate that a newer version of a plugin is not breaking the latest version of the plugin we want to test.